What choices do I have to make?

 The advantages of a DIY system are cost and adaptability.
 The downsides are set-up hassle and the level of knowledge required in order to be able do so.

 The advantages of a professional van mount system are ease of start-up, reliability and on-going customer care/back up.
 The downsides are initial purchase costs and finding the right set-up for your needs.

 For those wishing to go the DIY route there are many forums on the Web that provide help in setting up.
 We also supply most of the parts needed for a DIY system along with a parts list which can be found here.
 Our personal recommendation would be to have a professionally fitted crash-tested system installed.
 This would provide peace of mind for your driving safety and the simplest set-up option.
-Click here for full details of our Crash-Tested Van-Mount Systems.
+There are several different companies providing reputable crash tested systems to the window cleaning market.